-Your computer may be equipped with one or more of the following wireless devices:
+Your computer might be equipped with one or more of the following wireless devices:

 - WLAN device-Connects the computer to wireless local area networks (commonly referred to as Wi-Fi networks, wireless LANs, or WLANs) in corporate offices, your home, and public places such as airports, restaurants, coffee shops, hotels, and universities.
-In a WLAN, the mobile wireless device in your computer communicates with a wireless router or a wireless access point. - HP Mobile Broadband Module-Gives you wireless connectivity over a wireless wide area network (WWAN), a much larger area.
-Mobile network operators install base stations (similar to cell phone towers) throughout large geographic areas, effectively providing coverage across entire states, regions, or even countries. - Bluetooth® device-Creates a personal area network (PAN) to connect to other Bluetooth-enabled devices such as computers, phones, printers, headsets, speakers, and cameras.
-In a PAN, each device communicates directly with other devices, and devices must be relatively close together-typically within 10 meters (approximately 33 feet) of each other.
+The WLAN device in your computer communicates with a wireless router or a wireless access point. - HP Mobile Broadband Module-Gives you wireless connectivity over a wireless wide area network (WWAN), a much larger area.
+Mobile network operators install base stations (similar to cell phone towers) throughout large geographic areas, effectively providing coverage across entire states, regions, or even countries. - Bluetooth[®] device-Creates a personal area network (PAN) to connect to other Bluetooth-enabled devices such as computers, phones, printers, headsets, speakers, and cameras.
+In a PAN, each device communicates directly with other devices, and devices must be relatively close together-typically within 10 m (approximately 33 ft) of each other.